simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 this.scene.activeCamera.attachControl(this.canvas, true);
 ```

-This is just some code to make sure the camera is there, and works.
+This is just some code to make sure the camera is there and works.
 If for some reason you saved a scene without an active camera it will make one for you.

 ```ts
 Tools.LoadFile("./scene/project.editorproject", (data: string) => {